nathanmacinnes/pretendr/README.md

 ## Use it ##

-First include it in the usual way.

 ````javascript
 var pretendr = require('pretendr');
 ````

-Then mock your objects.
-You can pass in real objects but I prefer to create a dummy with only the bits I need.
+Mock your objects.
+You can pass in real objects (`pretendr(require("fs"))`) but I prefer to keep mocks to a minimum so I know exactly what my code is doing.

 ````javascript
 var mockFs = pretendr({